Link Microsoft Entra ID with Relution

 Introduction

-By connecting Microsoft Entra ID with Relution, you create the foundation for Microsoft-based integrations in your organization.
-This includes, for example, connecting Windows devices and using additional Microsoft services together with Relution.
+By linking Microsoft Entra ID with Relution, you create the foundation for Microsoft-based integrations in your organization.
+This includes, for example, connecting Windows devices and using other Microsoft services together with Relution.

-In order for synchronized users to sign in to Relution afterwards, OIDC authentication must also be configured.
-If access is to be secured using Conditional Access, both the connection to Microsoft Entra ID and the configuration of OIDC are required.
+To allow synchronized users to sign in to Relution, OIDC authentication must also be configured.
+If access is to be secured using Conditional Access, both the link to Microsoft Entra ID and the configuration of OIDC are required.

 The required settings are configured partly in Relution and partly in the Microsoft Entra admin center.